crscardellino/crscardellino.github.io/_posts/2014-08-11-why-did-i-choose-scala.markdown

 layout: post
 title: "Why Did I Choose Scala?"
 date: 2014-08-11 20:53:00 +0200
-tags: course python scala tutorial
+tags: scala misc life career
 ---

 So, on this entry I'll put a halt on the series of tutorials I've been writing.